james-york/james-york.github.io/_posts/2018-01-02-submission-guidelines.md

 <div class="hero" style="background-color: #9351b6; height: 100px;">
   <div class="hero__content">
-    <p>We accept three different types of submissions.
+    <p>We have three submission types.
 Please check the details for each to see where your work "fits" into the LLP universe.</p>
   </div>
 </div>